origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
+`groupName` | the name of the group containing the added layers.
+Defaults to "egna-lager".
-`groupTitle` | the name of the group containing the added layers.
+`groupTitle` | the title of the group containing the added layers.
+Used if group doesn't exist.
 Defaults to "Egna lager".

 #### Example drag-and-drop control